Complete WordPress SEO Guide

-I have experienced a weird situation of having category and tag pages on top of my real blog post page.
-We all know the fact there are not real benefits of indexing pages like archives, pagination, categories and tags.
+I have experienced a weird situation of having category and tag pages on top of my real blog post pages.
+We all know the fact there are no real benefits of indexing pages like archives, pagination, categories, and tags.

 In order to avoid such a bizarre thing to happen, you must noindex tags, categories and Taxonomies from search results.
 So, how can you do it?